 Dangers of Crystal Meth

-Crystal meth is a concentrated, crystallized form of illicitly manufactured methamphetamine.
+Crystal methamphetamine (meth) is a concentrated, crystallized form of illicitly manufactured methamphetamine.

-It is an extremely dangerous drug that entices users with its cheap price tag and promise of an intense high.
+It is an extremely dangerous drug that entices users with its promise of an intense high and its relatively modest price.
 It is known by many street names, including:

 - Cardiovascular disease and other health issues.